mitched8/SimpleBayes/README.md

    - Decompose time series into trend, seasonal, and remainder components
    - Upload custom data or use synthetic examples
    - Analyze with various Bayesian time series models

+7. **Sensitivity Analysis**: Explore how changes in parameters, priors, and models affect Bayesian results.
+   - Parameter sensitivity: See how outcomes change when varying input parameters
+   - Prior sensitivity: Examine how different prior distributions affect posterior results
+   - Model comparison: Compare competing models and understand sensitivity to model structure
+   - Calculate elasticity and identify decision thresholds
+   - Determine robustness of conclusions to different assumptions

 Each scenario includes:
 - Interactive sliders to adjust parameters